KarimAlMaghribi/Regress/README.md

 docker compose up --build
 ```

-After the build completes, open <http://localhost:3000> in your browser to view the dashboard.
+After the build completes, open <http://localhost:3000> in your browser to use the application.